FredQSWang/classisland-docs-next/src/en-us/app/setup.md

-# Installation and Getting Started
+# Installation & Getting Started

 This article will introduce how to install and start using ClassIsland.